jeevan42/Javascript-Coding-Practices/predictions-output/README.md

-# 🔮 JavaScript Predictions: Behavior-Based Questions
+I# 🔮 JavaScript Predictions: Behavior-Based Questions

 This folder contains **prediction-based JS snippets** often asked in interviews.
 Each file contains tricky cases with explanations to strengthen your understanding.